Top Steel Alloying Agents

-Different alloying elements each affect the properties of steel differently.
+Different alloying elements—or additives—each affect the properties of steel differently.
 Some of the properties that can be improved through alloying include:

 - Stabilizing austenite: Elements such as nickel, manganese, cobalt, and copper increase the temperatures range in which austenite exists.

-- Stabilizing ferrite: Chromium, tungsten, molybdenum, vanadium, aluminum and silicon can help lower carbon's solubility in austenite.
-This results in an increase in the amount of carbides in the steel and decreases the temperature range in which austenite exists.
+- Stabilizing ferrite: Chromium, tungsten, molybdenum, vanadium, aluminum, and silicon can help lower carbon's solubility in austenite.
+This results in an increase in the number of carbides in the steel and decreases the temperature range in which austenite exists.

 - Graphitizing: Silicon, nickel, cobalt, and aluminum can decrease the stability of carbides in steel, promoting their breakdown and the formation of free graphite.

-- Decrease of eutectoid concentration: Titanium, molybdenum, tungsten, silicon, chromium and nickel all lower the eutectoid concentration of carbon.
+In applications where a decrease of eutectoid concentration is required, titanium, molybdenum, tungsten, silicon, chromium, and nickel are added.
+These elements all lower the eutectoid concentration of carbon in the steel.

-- Increase corrosion resistance: Aluminum, silicon and chromium form protective oxide layers on the surface of steel, thereby protecting the metal from further deterioration in certain environments.
+Many steel applications require increased corrosion resistance.
+To achieve this result, aluminum, silicon, and chromium are alloyed.
+They form a protective oxide layer on the surface of the steel, thereby protecting the metal from further deterioration in certain environments.